-We will repair drywall defects one time only during the Warranty Period.
-It is your responsibility to initiate the drywall inspection.
+We will repair drywall defects one time only during the first year of the Warranty Period.
+It is your responsibility to initiate the one-year drywall review.

 9.2 Ceramic Tile (Walls & Floors)

 Ceramic Tile, Tub, and Shower

 A separation between the tub and the wall tile and/or cracking of joints between ceramic tile and tub and shower stall corners may occur because of moisture and normal settlement in these areas.
 The weight of water and a bather also contribute to such separation.
 This is a normal homeowner's maintenance function, and you can remedy these situations by simply removing the old grouting and filling the crack with new grouting compound available at hardware stores.
 This situation may develop periodically depending on living habits and maintenance.
 Grout should be inspected every three months.